Style Tutorials, Tricks, and Top Picks

 What products and tools are used to achieve a silk press?

 Because a silk press is a technique, rather than a chemical process, there aren’t any specific products used to create the final result.
-Instead, a stylist will pick products based on the client’s hair type in the hopes of achieving the smoothest and longest lasting style.
-You should get about a week’s worth of wear out of your style—less if you typically shampoo every few days..
+Instead, a stylist will pick products based on the client’s hair type in the hopes of achieving smoothest and longest lasting style.
+Typically the style can last anywhere from one to three weeks.
 Lee highly suggests layering heat protectant products throughout the service to help minimize heat damage.

 “When I do a silk press, I use Mizani’s Thermasmooth Line throughout the entire service.
 I start with the Thermasmooth Shampoo and Conditioner, cleansing and conditioning the hair,” she says.
 “I prep before a blow out with 25 Miracle Milk as a leave in conditioner because it has heat protectant properties as well.”